gpowerf/llm-text-adventure/README.md

 # 8-Bit Island

-*A tiny text adventure from the Commodore 64 era, now running entirely inside an LLM chat.*
+*A tiny text adventure originally from the Commodore 64, now running entirely inside an LLM chat.*

 ---